THOMASELOVE/431-classes-2026/movies/movies_2026.md

 # Favorite Movies of Students in 431: Fall 2026

+- This list includes 41 movies mentioned by the 44 students in the Fall 2026 version of 431.
+- Three of the movies[^1] were mentioned by two students, the rest by one each, in 2026.

+[^1]: 10 Things I Hate About You, How To Lose a Guy in 10 Days, and Interstellar.

 movie (link to IMDB) | year | synopsis :-----------------------------------: | :------: | :-------------------------------------------------------------------------------------------------------
 [Amélie](https://www.imdb.com/title/tt0211915) | 2001 | Despite being caught in her imaginative world, young waitress Amelie decides to help people find happiness.
 Her quest to spread joy leads her on a journey during which she finds true love.